Bruno-SSC/movsort/commit_log.md

 com 35
     micro adjustments, bug fixes and type corrections. com 36
-    more of the previous and implemented the pagination.
-I just need to sync the amount of pages with the total possible pages later.
+    more of the previous and implemented the pagination. com 37
+    setting up files to deploy live.